jennyknuth/dashboard/app/components/weather/weather-instructions.md

 ## Congratulations you have successfully configured your first n.io block and started your first n.io services!!

 ### Use your n.io instance
-1. With your n.io services successfully started, use your mobile phone browser to go to [nio.school/mobiletest](https://nio.school/mobiletest)
+1. With your n.io services successfully started, use your mobile phone browser to go to your unique nio.school mobile addres (**nio.school/[your unique mobile address]**)
 1. Press `OK` to the `“https://n.io” Would Like To Use Your Current Location` prompt
 1. Enter a name and email and click `Login`